 Chat with us, powered by LiveChat News & Articles – Page 98 – Realgy Energy Services

-Realgy Energy Services is a registered Retail Energy Marketer in the states of Illinois, Michigan and Indiana.
+Realgy Energy Services is a registered Retail Energy Marketer in the states of Illinois, Indiana, Michigan, and Ohio.
 We offer Service Plans that will provide electric and natural gas at wholesale pricing direct to customers without any utility markup.
 Our Service Plans work with the local utility to provide seamless service and annual energy savings.
 Service Plans include Guaranteed SavingsTM, ManagedPriceTM, ManagedGreenTM Index, Fixed and PriceAssuranceTM.

 Additional Information: